Cutting Methods

 This method uses a plotter machine equipped with a sharp blade mounted on a special cutting head.
 The desired design or shape is created in a computer program and sent to the plotter as a vector file.
 The plotter then follows the file’s path, moving the blade across the material to cut the required shape.

-In our printing house, this method is mainly used for samples or very small projects, which are typically delivered as sheets.
+In our printing house, this method is mainly used for samples or very small projects.
+Which are typically delivered as sheets.

 Laser Cutting